 Gaslighting is a form of emotional abuse where a person makes you doubt yourself or question your account of an incident.
 Gaslighting can come from a romantic partner, a boss, a friend, or anyone else.
 It is done to gain power over you and avoid responsibility for the abuse that is being inflicted.
 Gaslighting is incredibly harmful because it makes you question your own sanity, can lead to anxiety, depression and can even trigger nervous breakdowns.
 Here are a few signs to help you tell if you or someone you know is experiencing this form of emotional abuse.

 If you or someone you know is experiencing any of these behaviors, don’t hesitate to take action.
 Gaslighting is a form of emotional abuse and can be very devastating for anyone who experiences this type of manipulation.
-You can read more about emotional abuse on our blog or find real time help at www.joinonelove.org/real_time_resources
+You can read more about emotional abuse on our blog or find real-time help in our resources.

 For more resources on gaslighting, please visit the National Domestic Violence Hotline’s “What Is Gaslighting?”

 Start a conversation

 The best way to help a friend, family or loved one is to talk about it.
 Use our conversation starters and this article to get the people in your life talking.